dataiku/dkumonitor/README.md

 ## Installation

-Download the latest stable version here.
+Download the latest stable version [here](https://downloads.dataiku.com/public/dkumonitor/download_latest.html).

 ```
 tar xf dkumonitor-x.x.x.tar.gz
-./dkumonitor-x.x.x/installer -d data_dir -p 15000
+./dkumonitor-x.x.x/installer -d data_dir -p port
 ```

 And thats it.
-Use `--help` on the installer to see the possible flags.
-Addtionnal flag are `--type` to choose a kind if installation (either `all`, `server` or `agent`). `--system-collectd` forces the installer to use the `collectd` executable from your `PATH`.
+Use `--help` on the installer to see the possible flags:

+- `--directory`,`-d`: The directory in which the monitor will be installed.
+- `--port`,`-p`: The lower bound of a 10 port range in which the services will be exposed by default.
+Grafana will be exposed at `port`, the carbon metrics server will be exposed on `port+1` and the carbonapi endpoint will be exposed on `port+2`.
+- `--type`,`-t` can be either
+    - `all`: installs all the services.
+    - `agent`: installs only collectd.
+    - `server`: installs the metrics servers and Grafana.
+    - `backend`: installs the metrics servers only.
+    - `frontend`: installs Grafana only.
+- `--update`,`-u`: Runs in update mode.
+Update mode takes only `--directory` as additional parameter and updates the links and environment to the new binaries and static assets.
+Configuration files are not modified by the update mode.
+- `--carbon-listen`: Overrides the default listening IP of carbon.
+Default is `0.0.0.0`.
+- `--carbonapi-listen`: Overrides the default listening IP of carbonapi.
+Default is `0.0.0.0`.
+- `--hostname`: Overrides the default hostname used by collectd.
+The default behavior is to use the reversed FQDN obtained with `hostname -f` (`host.example.domain` gives `domain.example.host`).
+- `--system-collectd`: Use the `collectd`executable found in the `PATH` instead of the one packaged.

 ## Result

+This generates the following files and directories:

-- `conf` contains the configuration files
+- `conf` contains the configuration files.
+Those can be customized and wont be modified by the update mode.
 - `bin` contains a single symlink to the starter script
 - `storage` is were every persistent data is kept.
 That is whisper files, the Grafana sqlite3 database as well as its sessions and plugins (if you install some).
+You might want to backup this one.
 - `run` contains pid files, unix domain sockets and log files
 - `static` is a symlink to the Grafana fronted static assets

 ## Usage